Blockstream/satellite/doc/antenna-pointing.md

 ```

 You should pay special attention to the carrier-to-noise ratio (C/N)
 parameter.
 The higher the C/N value, the better.
-Given that the demodulator is
+Given that the receiver is
 locked already, you can infer that the antenna pointing is already very close to
 the optimal position.
 At this point, you can experiment with gentle adjustments
 to the pointing angles until you can maximize the C/N.